 - Some of them have side effects that cause allergic reactions, stomach pain, diarrhea, and gas and bloating.

 Infants require special care.
 You should talk to your doctor about any type of supplement before giving it to your infant.
 Your doctor can discuss the need to use probiotics and may recommend them or another course of treatment most appropriate for your child.

 Probiotics have come into the spotlight in the last decade or so because of their suggested health benefits.
-The that 4 million adults and 300,000 children had used probiotics within a month before the study.
+The

 The term probiotics is an umbrella term.
 It represents many different strains of live microorganisms, usually bacteria, that are considered to be good for your body, because they may help maintain a good balance of bacteria in the digestive tract.